-Keith Carlson 245 21st Avenue 95062 Santa Cruz.
-Ca.
+Keith Carlson 245 21st Avenue Santa Cruz, Ca. 95062

-GEOLOGIC HAZARDS ASSESSMENT, APN: 28-232-17
+RE: GEOLOGIC HAZARDS ASSESSMENT, APN: 28-232-17

-Dear Mr. Carlson:
+Dear Mr. Csrlson:

-have recently completed a site visit of the parcel referenced above, where construction of a single family dwelling is proposed.
-The property was evaluated for possible geologic hazards due to its lotation by a coastal bluff.
-This letter briefly discusses my site observations. outlines permlt conditions and completes the hazards assessment for this parcel.
+I have recently completed a site visit of the parcel referenced above, where construction of a single tamily dwelling is proposed.
+The property was evaluated for possible geologic hazards due to Its location by a coastal bluff.
+This letter briefly discusses my site observations, outlines permit conditions and completes the hazards essessment for this parcel.

 The subject parcel is located adjacent to 23rd Avenue.
 The property slopes moderately upward towards the east.
 To the west, siepes drop off steeply from the edge of 23rd Avenue, approximately 15 feet from the eastern boundary of the parcel cown to a sandy beach, approximately 20 to 25 feet below.
-Geologic Hazards Ordinance (County Code, Chapter 16.10) requires that all new development activities be located away from potentiality unstable areas.
-Due to the location of this parcel near 6 coastal bluff a setback from the edge of the steep slope Is required.
+The Geologic Hazards Ordinance (County Code, Chapter 16.10) requires that all new development activities be located away from potentially unstable areas.
+Due to the location of this parcel near a coastal bluff a setback from the edge of the steep slope is required.
 The final setback distance required is based on the following criteria:

-- 1) demonstration of the stability of the site for 6 minimum of 50 yews; and - 2) a minimum of 25 feet must be maintained for all portions of the proposed development, including accessory decks, pools, etc; a greater setback may be reculred based on site conditions as determined by the hazards assessment or a geologic repwt.
+- 1) demonstration of the stability of the site for a minimum of 50 years; and - 2) a minimum of 25 feet must be maintained for all portions of the proposed development, including accessory decks, pools, etc; a greater setback may be reculred based on site conditions as determined by the hazards assessment or a geologic report.

-The slope to the east of 23rd Avenue, while well vegetated at present, may periodically Experience erosion or small scale landsliding due to intense rainfalls.
-Ocean wave activity may reach the base of the slope on occasion and lead to erosion.
-However, this slope is several hundred feet from the ocean under summer conditions and the wiath of the brach generally prevents wave activity from reaching the slope during winter.
+The slope to the east of 23rd Avenue, while well vegetated at present, may periodically experience erosion or small scale landsliding due to intense rainfalls.
+Ocean wave activity may reach the bass of the slope an occasion and lead to erosion.
+However, this slope is several hundred feel from the ocean under summer conditions and the wigth of the beach generally prevents wave activity from reaching the slope during winter.